cwimpy/website/content/author/admin/_index.md

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
-#   form "mailto:wimpy@mit.edu" or "#contact" for contact widget.
+#   form "mailto:cwimpy@astate.edu" or "#contact" for contact widget.

 [[social]]
   icon = "envelope"